rp-honorato/rp-honorato/README.md

-# 💫 About Me:
+# 💫 ABOUT ME:

 👋 Hi, I'm Pedro Honorato

-👨‍💻 Passionate about foreign languages, the open source world and the SAP technological ecosystem, currently living in Lisbon.
+👨‍💻 Passionate about the open source world and the SAP technological ecosystem, currently living in Lisbon.

 🔭 I'm currently expanding my knowledge in ABAP, UI5 and Javascript.

 👨‍💻 All of my projects are available here in [https://github.com/rp-honorato?tab=repositories](https://github.com/rp-honorato?tab=repositories)

 ## 💻 MY TECH SKILLS: